The 2025 competition is now open for both photography and film submissions

-For the third year running, Textile Exchange is launching its annual photography competition in partnership with Magnum Photos.
-The 2024 competition invites emerging photographers to explore the visual stories that take place when fibers and materials are cultivated, created, spun, woven, sewn, loved and cherished – gaining cultural and emotional significance through the journey.
+For the fourth year running, Textile Exchange is launching its photography competition in partnership with Magnum Photos.
+The annual competition invites emerging visual storytellers to explore the narratives that unfold when fibers and materials are cultivated, created, spun, woven, sewn, loved, and cherished – gaining cultural and emotional significance through the journey.

 THEME